Tolmie Peak Photo © 2005 Tommy Hough Tommyhough Com 10

-The Bureau of Land Management’s recent announcement it intends to open up millions of acres of forests in western Oregon for “maximum” timber production to “advance Trump administration priorities,” including areas home to federally protected, vulnerable species like the northern spotted owl and marbled murrelet, demonstrate once and for all the gloves are off.
-Six decades of American conservation are in the crosshairs of a cabal that has made no secret of its hatred and hostility toward America’s outdoors and conservation legacy.
-We need you to submit remarks to the Bureau of Land Management (BLM) by March 23rd.
-That’s not much time, so please share this page and tell your family and friends!
+The Bureau of Land Management’s intention to open up millions of acres of forests in Western Oregon for “maximum” timber production to “advance Trump administration priorities,” including areas home to federally protected, vulnerable species like the northern spotted owl and marbled murrelet, demonstrate once and for all the gloves are off.

-The Bureau of Land Management recently shared what’s called a notice of intent, in which surviving officials at the BLM not purged by DOGE or installed by the administration are proposing “new updates” to the Western Oregon Resource Management Plans that have governed logging and conservation on the BLM’s 2.5 million acres of forests in 17 Oregon counties for decades.
+The Bureau of Land Management shared what’s called a notice of intent, in which surviving officials at the BLM not purged by DOGE or installed by the administration are proposing “new updates” to the Western Oregon Resource Management Plans that have governed logging and conservation on the BLM’s 2.5 million acres of forests in 17 Oregon counties for decades.
 They were last updated in 2016, and amazingly, left alone throughout Trump’s first term.
-The notice kicked off a monthlong public comment period that ends March 23rd.
+The notice kicked off a monthlong public comment period that is ending this Monday the 23rd.
 That’s the hard deadline on the public comment period, and the agency has made it clear it “does not expect” to hold any public meetings in advance of releasing its proposal.

 As Oregon Wild notes, “The stated goal for this for this proposal is to return to ‘maximum’ logging that ‘aligns with historically higher levels.’
 In other words, a return to the days of clearcutting old growth and other forests at unsustainable levels that destroy fish and wildlife habitat, dirty streams, increase fire hazards, reduce resilience to climate change, and scar the hillsides that surround rural communities.”

-You can send your email via the Bureau of Land Management webpage that fulfills National Environmental Policy Act (NEPA) requirements, or send the email to BLM_OR_Revision_Scoping@blm.gov and address it to Acting BLM Director Bill Groffy.
+Please send your email via the Bureau of Land Management webpage that fulfills National Environmental Policy Act (NEPA) requirements, or send the email directly to BLM_OR_Revision_Scoping@blm.gov and address it to Acting BLM Director Bill Groffy.
+You can also use this pre-formatted Oregon Wild action page.

 The letter follows: